TFerd/grrs/README.md

 - [] add threading
 - [] change `for i in dir_entries` to an `into_iter().for_each()` loop, i think it's better for memory? (un)educated guess
 - [] try rayon crate for threads?
+- [] check the output file clone is not too heavy and make sure its working